dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 The lifecycle of the usage of a Covenant is:

 1. Develop: code is loaded live while the developer makes changes, to remove publishing from the feedback loop
 1. Publish: here the code is transformed into a filesystem image that can be loaded up and executed.
-Code dependencies are fetched here, and build steps are run
+Code dependencies are fetched here, and build steps are run, with build provenance provided
 1. Resolve: A string in config is resolved into a pulselink that contains a Covenant
 1. Install: A covenant is set as the running covenant of a new chain, and any children that are part of the installation are created.
 Note this may trigger nested covenants to begin their own installation process.
 1. Load: A Covenants binary image is reified and within the isolation boundaries turned into executable code